grodansparadis/vscp/docs/configuring_the_vscp_daemon.md

 ### clientid :id=config-mqtt-clientid
 Set the client id of this client.
 Note that **all client id's should be unique to a broker**.
 If not the client with the duplicate client id will be disconnected.
 If you leave this blank a random client id will be generated.
 The standard max length for client id's is 23 characters but most brokers accept longer client id's.

+From version 15.0.3 you can use {{rnd}} in the client name to get a random 16 hex character string generated for the mustache tag.

 ### publish-format :id=config-mqtt-general-publish-format
 This is the format the VSCP daemon will use to publish it's information if not set specially for the publish topic.
 There are four formats available